 The school acknowledges the need to continually maintain, update and develop its resources and to make progress towards consistent, compatible computer systems by investing in resources that will effectively deliver the objectives of the National Curriculum and support the use of IT, computer science and digital literacy across the school.
 Teachers are required to inform the computing subject leader of any faults as soon as they are noticed.
-Resources if not classroom based are located in the cabinets next to the resources room.
-A service level agreement with Gem Education is currently in place to help support the subject leader to fulfill this role both in hardware & software.
+Resources, if not classroom based, are located in the cabinets next to the resources room.
 Computing network infrastructure and equipment has been sited so that:

 - Every classroom from nursery to Y6 has a computer connected to the school network and an interactive whiteboard with sound and video facilities.
 Each class has an iPad for use on the whiteboards and to take photos and videos when needed. - There is an iPad Sync & Charge cabinet in school containing a full class set of 30 iPad. - There is a laptop cabinet containing a full class set of 30 laptops.
-There are also 3 PPA laptops for teachers and 12 other laptops to be used across the classrooms. - 1 Internet access is available in all classrooms. - Each class from Y1 Y6 has an allocated slot one afternoon per week for teaching computing as a discrete subject. - The laptops and iPads are available for use throughout the school day as part of computing lessons and for cross-curricular use. - Pupils may use IT and computing independently, in pairs, alongside a TA or in a group with a teacher. - The school has a computing technician who is in school each Monday morning. - A governor will be invited to take a particular interest in computing in the school.
+There are also 3 PPA laptops for teachers and 12 other laptops to be used across the classrooms. - Internet access is available in all classrooms. - Each class from Y1 Y6 has an allocated slot one afternoon per week for teaching computing as a discrete subject. - The laptops and iPads are available for use throughout the school day as part of computing lessons and for cross-curricular use. - Pupils may use IT and computing independently, in pairs, alongside a TA or in a group with a teacher. - The school has a computing technician who is in school each Monday morning. - A governor will be invited to take a particular interest in computing in the school.